 Forwarding Logs to an External System

 Syslog Forwarding is a log transport tool that you can use to forward system, command, and event logs to an external monitoring system.
 You can configure log forwarding per event broker service in the PubSub+ Cloud Console.
-Syslog Forwarding supports both UDP and TCP protocols, but it is limited to unencrypted communication.
+Syslog Forwarding supports UDP, TCP, and TLS protocols, but uses unencrypted communication, and does not support HTTP proxies.
 Therefore, insecure log traffic must be acceptable for your use case.
 Syslog Forwarding allows you to:

 • configure and forward system, command, and event logs to an external target server of your choice; for this reason, the host and port of the target server must be reachable from the cloud hosts for the event broker service